Trump Golf Club Allegedly Employed Undocumented Immigrants

 Undocumented immigrants regularly find themselves trapped in unfair or dangerous workplaces where complaining about their conditions or treatment would mean calling attention to their lack of legal status.

-Rimero said that his undocumented client approached him earlier this year – after hearing he was representing the other employee – and explained she wanted to find a way to end her alleged physical and verbal abuse at the golf club.
+Romero said that his undocumented client approached him earlier this year — after hearing he was representing the other employee — and explained she wanted to find a way to end her alleged physical and verbal abuse at the golf club.

-"Enough is enough," Rimero said she expressed to him back then. "[I]t's time to come out of the shadows and let people understand that we work hard in America and we are not criminals, we are good people who work hard."
+"Enough is enough," Romero said she expressed to him back then. "[I]t's time to come out of the shadows and let people understand that we work hard in America and we are not criminals, we are good people who work hard."

-As of Friday afternoon, he says she is still on the payroll of the Trump Organization, but does not plan to return to work.
+As of Friday afternoon, he says she is still on the payroll of the Trump Organization but does not plan to return to work.